Imagine you're an Outdoor Educator...

-Start out gaining a solid base in backpacking (camp craft, navigation, and wilderness travel) in the San Rafael Swell, skills required for any wilderness expedition.
+Start out gaining a solid base in backpacking (camp craft, navigation, and wilderness travel) in the San Rafael Swell, developing the skills required for any wilderness expedition.
 Then, you’ll transition to rock climbing and learn the practical skills essential for a professional outdoor leader: belaying and rappelling, escapes, anchors, and how to teach those skills to students.
 Gain in-depth knowledge of the considerations of managing safety and risk at a climbing site, as well as facilitating the learning experience for student rock climbers.

 Next, your course will transition to the famous Robbers Roost area, a maze-like network of canyons once utilized as a hideout by Butch Cassidy’s “Wild Bunch.”
 Here, you’ll deepen your knowledge of anchors, rappels, and rescues in technical slot canyons.
 Canyoneering offers a great capstone to the climbing and ropes systems knowledge you will have built during the climbing section of the course: planning and preparation, time management, navigation and route-finding, and transferrable technical skills.